aerospike/aerospike-client-nodejs/README.md

 <a name="Prerequisites"></a>
 ## Prerequisites

-The aerospike package supports Node.js v4.x (LTS), v6.x (LTS) and v8.x.
-To
-download and install the latest stable version of Node.js, visit [nodejs.org](http://nodejs.org/) or use the version that comes bundled with your operating system.
+The Aerospike Node.js client supports all Node.js [LTS releases](https://github.com/nodejs/Release#release-schedule).
+To download and install the latest stable version of Node.js, visit [nodejs.org](http://nodejs.org/) or use the version that comes bundled with your operating system.

-The Aerospike package includes a native addon. `gcc`/`g++` v4.8 or newer or `clang`/`clang++` v3.4 or newer are required to build the addon.
+The package includes a native add-on. `gcc`/`g++` v4.8 or newer or `clang`/`clang++` v3.4 or newer are required to build the add-on.

-The Aerospike addon depends on the Aerospike C client library, which gets downloaded during package installation.
+The Aerospike add-on depends on the Aerospike C client library, which is downloaded during package installation.
 Either the cURL or Wget command line tool is required for this.
 See ["C Client Resolution"](#C-Client-Resolution) below for further information.